 The reserve has been used for thousands of years by local communities, with plenty of information available at the Welcome Centre.

-This 3.9km walking track starts at the Corowa town centre and takes in retail therapy, Federation historical spots, natural attractions of the Murray River and wetlands and concludes at the Corowa Golf Club.
-Just the spot for a rest and some refreshments.
+Starts at the Corowa town centre and take in retail therapy, Federation historical spots, natural attractions of the Murray River and wetlands.
+Conclude at the Corowa Golf Club – just the spot for a rest and some refreshments.

 Enjoy the tranquility of the beautiful shoreline of Lake Mulwala on this 2.2km track.
 Cycle or wander along the lake’s edge and you may just catch a glimpse of a platypus.
 This walk is exceptionally scenic as the sun sets.
 The chance to explore Lake Mulwala’s natural environs is one not to be missed.